redewiedergabe/tagger/README.md

 The recognizers are based on deepLearning and utilize the [FLAIR NLP framework](https://github.com/flairNLP).

 ### Publications
+Main Publication (please cite when using the recognizers):

+Annelen Brunner, Ngoc Duyen Tanja Tu, Lukas Weimer, Fotis Jannidis: [To BERT or not to BERT – Comparing Contextual Embeddings in a Deep Learning Architecture for the Automatic Recognition of four Types of Speech, Thought and Writing Representation](http://ceur-ws.org/Vol-2624/paper5.pdf), Proceedings of the 5th Swiss Text Analytics Conference (SwissText) & 16th Conference on Natural Language Processing (KONVENS), Zurich, Switzerland, June 23-25, 2020.

+Other Publications:

-Brunner/Tu/Weimer/Jannidis: [Deep learning for Free Indirect Representation](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_27.pdf), KONVENS Erlangen 2019, pp. 241-245.
+Annelen Brunner, Ngoc Duyen Tanja Tu, Lukas Weimer, Fotis Jannidis: [Deep learning for Free Indirect Representation](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_27.pdf), KONVENS Erlangen 2019, pp. 241-245.

 *A publication detailing the models provided here was accepted for the 5th SwissText & 16th KONVENS Joint Conference 2020 and will appear here soon (~ June 2020)*